230 total entries across 2 section(s)

 IRREGULARITYAny deviation from proper procedure, including misdraws, misplays, or scoring errors.

-KITCHEN TABLE PLAYERA player who does not play Scrabble extensively or regularly and typically has not had study or instruction beyond the rules printed with the game.
+KITCHEN-TABLE PLAYER (PARLOR PLAYER)A player who does not play Scrabble extensively or regularly and typically has not had study or instruction beyond the printed rules with the game.

 LADDER (STAIR-STEP / STAIRCASE)A series of short plays building in one direction, often leading to a blocked board.